syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 {% endtabs %}

-## ColumnTemplate Exporting
+## ColumnTemplate exporting

 To export the grid with columnTemplate we have to set the `IsTemplateColumnIncluded` as true in the parameter of the export method.
-You can handle the template elements in server-side event while exporting grid to various files such as Excel, PDF and Word.
+You can handle the template elements in server-side event while exporting the grid to various files such as Excel, PDF and Word.

 The server-side events available in template column exporting and its argument types are listed in the following table.